-The Rhode Island Statewide Health Information Exchange (HIE), known as Currentcare, is one of six Agency for Healthcare Research and Quality (AHRQ)-sponsored State and Regional Demonstration (SRD) projects begun in late 2004 and early 2005 to create State or regional HIEs.
-Currentcare was created via the collaboration of the Rhode Island (RI) Department of Health (HEALTH) and the Rhode Island Quality Institute (RIQI), as well as with other stakeholders across the State.
-This project facilitated the development of the capability to deploy health information infrastructure at a statewide scale.
+Summary: The Rhode Island Statewide Health Information Exchange (HIE), known as currentcare, is one of six Agency for Healthcare Research and Quality (AHRQ)-sponsored State and Regional Demonstration projects initiated in 2004 and 2005 to create HIEs.
+Currentcare was created via the collaboration of the Rhode Island (RI) Department of Health (HEALTH), the Rhode Island Quality Institute (RIQI), and stakeholders across the State.
+This project developed the capability in RI to deploy health information infrastructure on a statewide scale.

 RIQI's role in the project was to determine the governance for the project, while HEALTH's role was focused on the project management aspects of building and deploying the HIE.
-It was planned from the onset that once the HIE was operational it would be managed and maintained outside State government.
-The project team engaged the broader community throughout the project, including in their formulation of policies and the design of the technical infrastructure.
+It was planned from the onset that once the HIE was operational, it would be managed and maintained outside State government.
+The project team directly engaged the broader community throughout the project to be involved with the formulation of policies and the design of the technical infrastructure.

-- Transition all operating, management, and governance responsibility of the HIE to a community-based regional HIO.
+- Transition all operating, management, and governance responsibility of the HIE to a community-based regional health information organization.
+(Achieved)

 2011 Activities: The focus of activity during 2011 was on completing the acceptance testing phase and security audit and launching the pilot implementation.
 In early 2011, the data submitting partner agreements were executed by a large regional laboratory, an independent hospital, and one of the State's largest integrated delivery networks.
 Live laboratory data began flowing into currentcare on April 5, 2011.
 As of the end of AHRQ contract in June 2011, currentcare enrollment exceeded 150,000 consumers, approximately 15 percent of the State's population.